chatwoot/docs/docs/product/others/help-center/configure-ssl-for-help-center.md

 1. This process is handled by chatwoot for all the cloud customers.
 2. You need to reach out to us through Chatwoot support with your portal custom domain record.
-3. Or please email us with the subject "Issue SSL certification for {Portal Slug}"
+3. Or please email us with the subject "Issue SSL certification for < Portal Slug >"

 #### NOTE: This step will take 1/2 working day/s from the chatwoot team for the setup.